Squamous Cell Carcinoma

 Having fair skin, light-colored hair and blue, green or gray eyes is a risk factor for SCC.
 Having long-term exposure to UV rays is the most common risk factor.
 Few other risk factors include living in sunny regions or at a high altitude, having a history of being exposed to chemicals, having a history of multiple severe sunburns.

 Tests and procedures which are used for diagnosis of squamous cell carcinoma of the skin can include:

-- Removing a sample of tissue for testing: For confirming squamous cell carcinoma of the skin diagnosis, your doctor will be using a tool to cut away some or the entire suspicious skin lesion also called a biopsy.
+For confirming squamous cell carcinoma of the skin diagnosis, your doctor will be using a tool to cut away some or the entire suspicious skin lesion also called a biopsy.
 The type of skin biopsy which you undergo depends on your particular situation.
 The tissue is sent to a laboratory for examination.

 Treatment is based on multiple factors, such as the extent as well as the severity of your cancer, your age, your overall health, the location of cancer.

 There are many treatments that can be performed as in-office procedures.
 These include: